November 30th, 2021

-The Vermont Department of Health today, Monday, Sept.
-20, is reporting zero new cases of COVID-19 in Addison County since yesterday, for a total of 1,318 cases since the pandemic began in March of 2020.
+The Vermont Department of Health today, Tuesday, Nov.
+30, is reporting nine new cases of COVID-19 in Addison County since yesterday, for a total of 1,849 cases since the pandemic began in March of 2020.

-Addison County has logged 68 positive COVID-19 tests during the past two weeks, underscoring an ongoing surge in virus activity since the Delta variant surfaced early this summer.
+Addison County has now logged 223 positive COVID-19 tests during the past two weeks.
+This trend reflects a continuing surge in virus activity since the Delta variant surfaced this summer.
+The Department of Health has not found any cases of the omicron variant in Vermont, but officials are on the lookout.
 Officials with the DOH and CDC are urging the unvaccinated to get a shot, as the Delta variant has shown itself to be more contagious than the regular strain of the disease and, in many cases, less lethal when it does infect a vaccinated person.
 Find out where to get your free vaccine here.

-A total of 298 Vermonters have succumbed to COVID-19 since the pandemic began, according to DOH officials.
-About 1% of the state’s cases have resulted in death.
+A total of 410 Vermonters have succumbed to COVID-19 since the pandemic began.
+About 0.9% of the state’s cases have resulted in death.

 Middlebury College today is reporting two new cases of COVID-19, for a total of three active cases within the college community.
 All three active cases involve employees.
 From testing it does on campus, the institution has reported 20 new positive cases since the beginning of this academic year, out of a total of 5,887 tests administered.